 There have been repeated claims by Western scholars that the world’s scripts are less diverse than is commonly supposed, and notably that Chinese writing is really much more like European writing systems than it seems.
 To my mind this is misguided.
 I answered the point, I believe adequately, when it was made in direct response to my book by John DeFrancis.
 Recently I co-authored with Zhiqun Chen of Monash University a refutation of an essentially similar argument by William Boltz, which at present seems surprisingly widely accepted in the West.

-My book is cited as a standard reference in sources as diverse as the Unicode Standard, the British Museum series on Reading the Past, and the Encyclopædia Britannica.
-My entry on “writing systems” in an encyclopaedia of cognitive science includes references to important developments which have emerged since I wrote the book.
+My book is cited as a standard reference in sources as diverse as the Unicode Standard, the British Museum series on Reading the Past, and the Encyclopædia Britannica, and I contributed an entry on “writing systems” in an encyclopaedia of cognitive science produced by the MIT Press.

 Although like any other educated person of the period I learned Latin in my schooldays, and have attempted to grapple with ancient Greek and Biblical Hebrew in adulthood, the only ancient language in which I can claim any special expertise is Chinese.
 During most of my career this knowledge was useful to me in assessing generalizations about language produced by linguists who considered mainly the familiar European languages, but I did not publish original work about Chinese.
 However, in 2006 I brought out a little book which tries to make the earliest known stage of Chinese civilization more accessible to English-speaking readers, by displaying a selection of its love songs both in English translation and as they sounded to the original singers – with rhymes and assonances that have been almost completely destroyed by changes in the Chinese language over the subsequent three thousand years.

 Because early Chinese was an unusually simple, grammar-free language, it is quite easy for an English-speaking reader to follow how the original wording of the poems means what the translation on the facing page says it means.
 This is a very rare, perhaps unique case where the non-expert can hear and understand people speaking to us, in their own voices, across several millennia.